needle-mirror/com.unity.sentis/Documentation~/split-inference-over-multiple-frames.md

 To run a model one layer at a time, use the [`StartManualSchedule`](xref:Unity.Sentis.GenericWorker.StartManualSchedule) method of the worker.
 This method creates an `IEnumerator` object.

-For example, a model may take 50 milliseconds to execute.
-Executing it within a single frame could result in low or stuttering framerates in gameplay.
-Alternatively, splitting the model to run across 10 frames would ideally allocate 5 milliseconds of execution per frame, ensuring smoother framerates.
+For example, if a model takes 50 milliseconds to execute, running it in one frame might cause stuttering or low frame rates in gameplay.
+Instead, by spreading the execution over 10 frames, you can allocate 5 milliseconds per frame, ensuring smoother performance.

 The following code sample runs the model one layer per frame and executes the rest of the `Update` method only after the model finishes.